patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then update the remote module application `register.tsx` file to register a few routes a few routes with the `runtime.registerRoutes(routes)` function.
+👉 Then update the remote module application `register.tsx` file to register a few routes with the `runtime.registerRoutes(routes)` function:

 ```tsx
 // remote-1 - register.tsx